erikblucher/Advent-of-code/README.md

 # Advent of code

-Starting with Advent of Code 2023.
+Starting with Advent of Code 2023.<br />
-Now also 2024 started!
+Now also 2024 started!<br />
 Let´s see how far I'll go and if I will finish 2023 one day.

 ### Technology